Updated: July 2020

 In Eastern Canada, two Inuit communities—the Nunavut Settlement Area and the Nunavik Marine Region (northern Quebec)—resumed subsistence hunts for bowhead whales in 1996 and in 2008, respectively.
 The hunts are co-managed by the Nunavut Wildlife Management Board, the Nunavik Marine Region Wildlife Board, and Fisheries and Oceans Canada.
 Hunting is licensed by the DFO (DFO 2015).

 It has been estimated that the EC-WG bowhead whale population can support a total human-induced mortality of 52 whales annually, resulting from all sources of anthropogenic mortality including hunt, struck and loss, net entanglements and ship collisions (Doniol-Valcroze 2015).
 The current annual level of total allowable hunt is five bowhead whales in Nunavut and two in Nunavik.
 It is prohibited to catch calves less than 7.6 m in length and females accompanied by calves (DFO 2015).
-The table to the right lists the bowhead catches in Eastern Canada from 1996 to 2014, a total of 24 catches.
+The table to the right lists the bowhead catches in Eastern Canada from 1996 to 2021.

 The West Greenland hunt for bowhead whales from the EC-WG stock resumed in 2008 under conditions established by the IWC (DFO 2015).
 In 2014, the IWC re-approved two strikes per year for West Greenland with the requirement for an annual review by the IWC Scientific Committee.
 The catch history of bowheads in West Greenland since 2008 is listed in the table below.
 The Government of Greenland allows unused catches to be transferred to the following year.

-Subsistence hunts for bowhead whales in Nunavut and Nunavik
+Subsistence hunts of ECWG bowhead whales in Nunavut (NU) and Nunavik (QC) since 1996

 |1996||Repulse Bay, NWT1||M||14.91|